Facebook

-Recovery fitness isn’t just running, or lifting, or exercise, although exercise is an excellent way to get those feel-good hormones going again.
-Exercise is what many people in recovery turn to for feelings of accomplishment and self esteem.
+What the hell is recovery fitness?
+I think recovery fitness is a healthy attitude about your physical goals as part of your life in recovery.
+Recovery fitness certainly isn’t just running, lifting, or exercise, although exercise is an excellent way to get those feel-good hormones going again.
+Exercise is what many people in recovery turn to for feelings of accomplishment and self-esteem.
 For me, exercise has been key to my recovery, but how do you fall in love with something you may not like?

 Set realistic goals and be patient

 Set realistic goals for yourself.
-I was in a job for a while that required long hours in the office, and I found myself soothing with food in a way I hadn’t in years.
+I was in a job for a while that required long hours in the office, and I found myself self-soothing with food in a way I hadn’t in years.
 15 pounds later, I felt so bad about myself I was willing to start a boot camp.
-One just happened to open up down the street from me.
-It was impossible to ignore.
+One just happened to open up down the street from me, so it was impossible to ignore.

 Food matters: you are what you eat